• Home

 6 Things to Do Post-Delivery for Your Body, Mind, and Skin

 For a new mother, the postpartum period is one of great physical as well as emotional and hormonal shifts.
-It’s important to recover and well-being is looking after oneself – body, mind & skin.
-As new moms navigating this journey, especially given how it intersects with the generational challenges of our time (and even more so amid a global pandemic now taking its toll not only on heart health but overall well-being), here are six tools for moving through each stage.
+It’s important to recover and well-being means looking after oneself—body, mind & skin.
+As new moms navigating this journey, especially given how it intersects with the generational challenges of our time (and even more so amid a global pandemic now taking its toll not only on heart health but overall well-being)

 1. Prioritize Nutrition